-- A. Glazing: As specified in Section 088000, factory installed. - B. Grout for Frames: Portland cement grout with maximum 4 inch slump for hand troweling; thinner pumpable grout is prohibited. - C. Silencers: Resilient rubber, fitted into drilled hole; provide three on strike side of single door, three on center mullion of pairs, and two on head of pairs without center mullions. - D. Temporary Frame Spreaders: Provide for factory- or shop-assembled frames.
+- A. Grout for Frames: Portland cement grout with maximum 4 inch slump for hand troweling; thinner pumpable grout is prohibited. - B. Silencers: Resilient rubber, fitted into drilled hole; provide three on strike side of single door, three on center mullion of pairs, and two on head of pairs without center mullions. - C. Temporary Frame Spreaders: Provide for factory- or shop-assembled frames.